gillarkod/panopuppet/README.md

                       Default value is: ['operatingsystem', 'operatingsystemrelease', 'puppetversion', 'kernel', 'kernelrelease', 'ipaddress', 'uptime']

 # Available branches
-The master branch has a release which includes:
-* ldap authentication
-* caching

 Upcoming branches:
 * no_auth
   * There will be no ldap authentication support included.